Krypto: Pocket universe Krypto

 Following the Crisis on Infinite Earths continuity reboot, Superman's history is extensively rewritten, initially eliminating Krypto and all other survivors of Krypton.
 The Time Trapper creates a pocket universe that replicates pre-Crisis continuity and has a version of Krypto.
 While battling three Phantom Zone criminals, Krypto sacrifices his powers by giving Superboy gold kryptonite to depower them.

 Krypto and Bibbo

-The second modern Krypto is a small white pet dog, rescued, and later named by Bibbo Bibbowski.
+The second modern Krypto is an Earth dog who was rescued and later named by Bibbo Bibbowski.
 Originally, Bibbo wanted to name the dog "Krypton" after Superman's home planet.
-However, the engraver of the dog tag intentionally drops the letter "n" to extort more money from Bibbo; an angry Bibbo refuses to comply and renames the dog "Krypto."
-Soon after, the dog finds two young children who were trapped in a bomb shelter for a month following Superman's fight with Doomsday.
-The children are badly malnourished and dehydrated, but it is learned that they survive and recover.
-This gives Superman the idea to explain Clark Kent's long absence by staging a faked rescue from a similar predicament.
+However, the engraver of the dog tag intentionally drops the letter "n" to extort more money from Bibbo; an angry Bibbo refuses to comply and renames the dog Krypto.

-Krypto is later acquired by the modern Superboy; however, this version of Krypto is an ordinary Earth dog with no superpowers.
-The dog and Kon-El do not get along.
-For a time, Krypto's friends are agent Rex Leech, Dubbilex, and reporter Tana Moon.
-Krypto becomes involved in many of Superboy's adventures.
+Krypto becomes involved in many of the adventures of Superboy (Conner Kent).
 The dog is eventually dropped from the series, remaining in Hawaii when Superboy returns to Project Cadmus.
-Superboy's friends believe him to be missing and Krypto is left in the care of Hillary, a young neighbor that he likes.
-After Superboy #69 of that series, the dog goes to live at Cadmus.
-Along with a creature called Grokk the Living Gargoyle and a DNAlien named Angry Charlie, Krypto starts an uprising against the Agenda, an evil consortium which is influencing Cadmus at the time.
-After battling the DNAlien the Gene-gnome, Krypto is never seen again; his last appearance is in Superboy #74.
+After Superboy #69 of that series, Krypto goes to live at Cadmus.
+Along with Grokk and Angry Charlie, Krypto starts an uprising against the Agenda, an evil consortium which is influencing Cadmus at the time.